Frequently asked questions

 20. How will the preprint on ChemRxiv be linked to a related journal article once published?

 ChemRxiv automatically adds a link to the preprint within a few weeks of journal publication.
 The timing depends on when the journal posts its files to CrossRef, allowing ChemRxiv to check and make matches between preprints and published articles.
-If you have concerns about whether your preprint has been properly matched to the published article, email the Publishing Manager and we will do everything in our power to establish the link manually.
+If you have concerns about whether your preprint has been properly matched to the published article, email ChemRxiv support and we will do everything in our power to establish the link manually.

 21. Does ChemRxiv allow text data mining?
 If so, under what terms?